-Previously, only car manufacturers and their affiliated repairers were able to access important service and repair information, preventing many independent repairers from competing fairly for car servicing and repair work.
-This created additional costs for consumers, as well as inconvenience and delays.
+Before the scheme, only car manufacturers and their affiliated repairers had better access to this information.
+This prevented many independent repairers from competing fairly.
+It also created additional costs for consumers as well as inconvenience and delays.

-The new law, which amends the Competition and Consumer Act (CCA), will initially apply to passenger vehicles and light goods vehicles other than omnibuses, manufactured on or after 1 January 2002.
+The new law applies to passenger vehicles and light goods vehicles other than omnibuses, manufactured on or after 1 January 2002.